-We provide two MAbs that are specific to the influenza B matrix protein M1.
+We provide two MAbs that are specific to influenza B matrix protein M1.
 The MAbs detect M1 protein in direct and indirect ELISA.
+The titration curve of the MAb InB4 is shown in Figure 16.

-Both antibodies detect M1 in Western blotting after SDS-PAGE in reducing conditions.
+M1 immunodetection in Western blotting.
+Both MAbs detect M1 in Western blotting after SDS-PAGE in reducing conditions.